Cardiology

 Preventive Cardiology

-The Program in Preventive Cardiology offers exposure to diverse areas in the field of preventive cardiology, such as complex dyslipidemias, metabolic syndrome, premature and familial coronary artery disease, exercise and nutritional counseling, cardiac rehabilitation, and atherosclerotic imaging.
-Additional exposure to preventive care is available through the Section of Hypertension within the Division of Cardiology and the Center for Human Nutrition.
+The Program in Preventive Cardiology offers exposure to diverse conditions and programs such as complex dyslipidemias, metabolic syndrome, premature and familial coronary artery disease, exercise and nutritional counseling, cardiac rehabilitation, and atherosclerotic imaging.
+Additional exposures to preventive care are available through the Hypertension Program, the Center for Human Nutrition, and the Eugene McDermott Center for Human Growth and Development at UT Southwestern.